Roxy Willis

-Roxy Willis is a fictional character from the Australian television soap opera Neighbours, played by Zima Anderson.
+Roxy Canning (also Willis) is a fictional character from the Australian television soap opera Neighbours, played by Zima Anderson.
 Anderson secured the role two years after relocating to Melbourne in the hope that she might win a part on the show.
 She felt that she was able to bring her own experience of moving from a regional town to the suburbs to the role.
 Her future co-star Jemma Donovan also auditioned for Roxy, before she was cast as Harlow Robinson.
 Roxy was initially billed as being a relative of established character Terese Willis (Rebekah Elmaloglou), before it was revealed that she is the daughter of Terese's former brother-in-law Adam Willis (Ian Williams) and his wife Gemma Ramsay, whose actress Beth Buchanan reprised her role to facilitate Roxy's arrival.
 Anderson made her first appearance as Roxy during the episode broadcast on 29 April 2019.

 The character was initially portrayed as a wild, headstrong girl from the Northern Territory.
 Anderson called Roxy ambitious, obnoxious, and high energy, which is reflected in her introduction when she parties at the local bar.
 Anderson thought this would give her the chance to show different sides of Roxy's personality as she grows up and she was hopeful of the chance to explore Roxy's vulnerable side.
 Anderson believed Roxy was the type of character viewers would love or love to hate.
 Roxy is brought to Erinsborough by her mother, who hopes that Terese can help curb her rebellious ways.
 Roxy's older boyfriend Vance Abernethy (Conrad Coleby) is soon introduced and it emerges that he also dated Terese.
 Anderson thought Vance and Roxy worked well as a couple and said Roxy was besotted with him.
 The pair scheme to sell a stolen race horse, which Terese exposes causing Vance to flee.
 Anderson said Roxy is hurt when she learns about Vance and Terese's past relationship, leading her to get revenge by kissing Terese's fiancé Paul Robinson (Stefan Dennis).